grafana/loki/docs/sources/setup/upgrade/_index.md

 #### Legacy ingester shutdown handler is removed

-The already deprecated handler `/ingester/flush_shutdown` is remove in favor of `/ingester/shutdown?flush=true`.
+The already deprecated handler `/ingester/flush_shutdown` is removed in favor of `/ingester/shutdown?flush=true`.

 #### Distributor metric changes